tzuV/Open-Source_Tools_to_Fetch_Citation_Counts/readme.md

-# Open-Source_Tools_to_Fetch_Citation_Counts
+# Open-Source Tools for Citation Count Retrieval

-A comprehensive list of open-source tools and packages in Python and R that can fetch citation counts.
-This will include libraries, scripts, or plugins—like tools or APIs—that can be used in either automated or manual workflows.
+A comprehensive list of open-source tools and packages in Python and R that can be used to retrieve citation counts is provided.
+***

 ## Update

-A range a Python libraries have been tested and is located in the python folder

-R libraries have been found but not yet tested
+A range of Python libraries has been tested and is located in the **python** folder.
+R libraries have been found but have not yet been tested.